Gabrielle Hill was named National Certificate of Educational Achievement (NCEA) dux and performing arts dux of St Peter’s Cambridge.

 “And I love Edinburgh – it’s where my parents met, it’s where my grandparents currently are – and I’ve always wanted to go there.
 I’m thinking about studying there…so I thought it’d be good to test the waters and see if I really like it.”

-Considering a career in teaching, she is likes the idea of studying philosophy, possibly to masters level.
+She is considering a career in teaching and she likes the idea of studying philosophy, possibly to masters level.

 “I just want to be a lifelong learner and I don’t ever want to stop pursuing my passions,” she said.